solidusio/solidus/admin/docs/customizing_view_components.md

 a series of patterns are followed consistently:

-- Components are always resolved from a global registry in `SolidusAdmin::Container` instead of being referenced by their constant.
+- Components are always resolved from a global registry in `SolidusAdmin::Config.components` instead of being referenced by their constant.
 For example, we call `component('main_nav')` instead of referencing `SolidusAdmin::MainNav::Component` directly.
 As you'll see later, this makes it easy to replace or tweak a component.